Multi-height distribution of rational points of split toric stacks: Application of the universal torsor in the case of abelian nice stacks

-Let us suppose that $\sheafO$ is a henselian DVR with valuation $v$.
-We write $\mathfrak{p}$ for the maximal ideal of $\sheafO$, $\pi$ for a uniformizer of $\sheafO$, $\F$ for its residue field and $\K$ for its fraction field.
-We shall suppose that $\F$ is a perfect field and $\K$ is a local field with $\car(\K) = 0$.
-We assume hypothesis \ref{hypothesis_univ_torsor_is_a_scheme}.
-Recall that $X$ is not necessarily tame over $\sheafO$.
+\begin{remark} This hypothesis is satisfied by the universal torsor and the extended universal torsor (see Definition~\ref{definition_extended_universal_torsor}) of a split toric stack.
+However, for $BG$ with $G$ a non-commutative finite group, it is more delicate to exhibit such a torsor even under a group of multiplicative type, and the universal torsor does not provide a suitable example. \end{remark}

 Let $P \in X(\K)$ be a rational point and suppose there exists $y \in \stackT(\K)$ such that $q(y) = P$.
-Even if it means twisting a universal torsor $\stackT \xrightarrow{q} X$, we can always suppose that such $y$ exists.
-Let us consider a finite extension $\K' / \K$ and $t \in T_{\NS}(\K')$ such that where $\sheafO_{\K'}$ is the valuation ring of $\K'$.
+With our hypothesis on $T$, such $y$ exists by Hilbert's theorem.
+Let us consider a finite extension $\K' / \K$ and $t \in T(\K')$ such that where $\sheafO_{\K'}$ is the valuation ring of $\K'$.
 Such extension exists because by proposition \ref{prop_normalization_method_stacky_lift}, we have the existence of a stacky lift even in the wild case, hence we just have to consider the field of rational functions of a connected étale presentation of this stacky lift.
 We can state the following lemma:

-\begin{lemma} For any $L \in \Pic(X)$, $\frac{v_{\K'}([L](t))}{e(\K' / \K)} $ does not depend on the choice of the finite extension $\K' / \K$ and of $z \in \stackT(\sheafO_{\K'})$ such that $q(z) = P_{\mid \K'}$, where $e(\K' / \K)$ is the ramification index of the extension. \end{lemma}
+\begin{lemma} For any $\chi \in X^*(T)$, $\frac{v_{\K'}(\chi(t))}{e(\K' / \K)} $ does not depend on the choice of the finite extension $\K' / \K$ and of $z \in \stackT(\sheafO_{\K'})$ such that $q(z) = P_{\mid \K'}$, where $e(\K' / \K)$ is the ramification index of the extension. \end{lemma}

-\begin{proof} Let $\K'' / \K$ be another finite extension such that there exists $z' \in \stackT(\sheafO_{\K''})$ and $t' \in T_{\NS}(\K'')$ verifying $t' . y = z'$.
+\begin{proof} Let $\K'' / \K$ be another finite extension such that there exists $z' \in \stackT(\sheafO_{\K''})$ and $t' \in T(\K'')$ verifying $t' . y = z'$.
 Let $\Le / \K $ be a field extension which contains $\K'$ and $\K''$.
-Then, because $z'$ and $z$ are in the same orbit over $\sheafO_{\Le}$, there exists $u \in T_{\NS}(\sheafO_{\Le})$, $t' = u.t$.
-Since $v_{\Le}([L](u)) = 1$, we get:
+Then, because $z'$ and $z$ are in the same orbit over $\sheafO_{\Le}$, there exists $u \in T(\sheafO_{\Le})$, $t' = u.t$.
+Since $v_{\Le}(\chi(u)) = 0$, we get:

 \end{proof}

 Using the previous lemma, the following definition has a sense: